 - iii.
 Identify which department or agency is responsible for completing the inspections for license-exempt center-based CCDF providers.
 The Lead Agency has established that ABC Quality will conduct the inspections of license-exempt center-based CCDF programs. - b.
 License-exempt CCDF family child care providers - i.
-Identify the frequency of the inspections of license-exempt family child care providers to determine compliance with health, safety, and fire standards:

-ii.
-Does the Lead Agency implement a differential monitoring approach when monitoring license-exempt family child care providers?
+Identify the frequency of the inspections of license-exempt family child care providers to determine compliance with health, safety, and fire standards: [x] Annually. [] More than once a year.
+If more than once a year, describe: [] Other.
+If other, describe: - ii.
+Does the Lead Agency implement a differential monitoring approach when monitoring license-exempt family child care providers? - [x] Yes.

-[x] Yes.
 If yes, describe how the differential monitoring approach is representative of the full complement of health and safety requirements.
 For new FFN providers, a Child Care Licensing Specialist will contact the provider by phone within 90 days of enrollment to schedule the on-site visit.
 During this visit, the Licensing Specialist will conduct the Health & Safety Inspection.
-Child Care Licensing is required to conduct an annual inspection of all FFN providers utilizing Child Care Scholarship Program.
+Child Care Licensing is required to conduct an annual inspection of all FFN providers utilizing SC Child Care Scholarship Program.
 The checklist outlines the areas and items that will be verified during the on-site inspection.
 These inspections will be conducted within 90 day enrollment period and then at the annual unannounced visit.

-- iii.
+iii.
 Identify which department or agency is responsible for completing the inspections for license-exempt family child care providers.

-Child Care Licensing is responsible for completing the inspections for the Non-Related license-exempt family child care providers. - 5.5.3 Inspections for CCDF license-exempt in-home child care providers
+5.5.3 Inspections for CCDF license-exempt in-home child care providers